 There are no set academic entry requirements but we recommend you have a minimum of 5 GCSEs including Maths and English or have achieved the AAT Level 2 Foundation Certificate in Bookkeeping or Accounting qualification.
-Other relevant qualifications and experience will be considered on an individual basis.
+Other relevant qualifications and experience will be considered on an individual basis.'

 This apprenticeship consists of the knowledge, skills and behaviours required by someone in an Assistant Accountant role to develop the required finance skills and enhance professional status.